 Baupost Group’s Fund Manager, Seth Klarman

 Upon founding Baupost, Poorvu asked Klarman and his associates to handle some funds he had raised from the selling of his stake in a local TV station, and the fund was commenced with US$27 million in start-up capital.
-Amongst Baupost’s founders, Mr. Klarman was considered relatively inexperienced.
-Thus the fund was taking a big risk with his involvement.
+Among Baupost’s founders, Mr. Klarman was considered relatively inexperienced.
+Therefore, the fund was taking a big risk with his involvement.

 In 2008 Klarman managed to raise $4 billion in crisis-liquidated capital from large foundations and Ivy League endowments.
 He would allocate $100 million of these funds in stocks and other assets per day, including distressed securities and bonds, resulting in multi-bagger returns post-2008.

-Klarman wrote the book Margin Of Safety which details his risk-adverse and value-driven investment philosophy.
+Klarman wrote the book Margin Of Safety, which details his risk-averse and value-driven investment philosophy.
 The book is an investing classic that is out of print.
-Copies on ebay sell from hundreds to thousands of dollars.
+Copies on eBay sell from hundreds to thousands of dollars.

 Baupost Group’s Investment Philosophy & Strategy

-The Baupost Group’s investment philosophy revolves heavily around Mr. Klarman’s investing principles, which can be summed into the following key piints:
+The Baupost Group’s investment philosophy revolves heavily around Mr. Klarman’s investing principles, which can be summed into the following key points: